 U.S. Marine veteran celebrates 100th birthday in Brownsville

-U.S. Marine veteran Corporal William "Bill" Morgenroth celebrated a big milestone with family and friends, his 100th birthday.
+U.S. Marine veteran Corporal William "Bill" Morgenroth celebrated a big milestone with family and friends.

-Morgenroth was drafted in 1944 to a demolitions unit.
-He joined the 5th Marine Division and fought in Iwo Jima for a month before being injured by artillery.
+After the war, he returned home to raise three daughters and a son.
+He's called the Valley home for the last 40 years.

-He came home to Brownsville, where he raised three daughters and one son.
+Morgenroth attained the rank of corporal while in service.
+He ended service in 1946 as a private first class, when he was honorably discharged.

-Watch the video above for the full story, or the YouTube video below for the full interview with Morganroth.
+Watch the video above for the full story, or the YouTube video below for the full interview with Morgenroth.

 News Video